|Top 10 Penny Stocks +135.78%|

 Let's look at some of the stock charts for my winning trades recently and discuss my penny stock strategy in more detail.

 1. HTGM - The stock spiked with huge volume on 3/24 with an intraday high of $13.25.
 The stock then dropped over 40% with low volume the next few days, so I added it to my watchlist.
 I bought the stock at $5.35 on 4/5.
 Unfortunately, my order only got filled partially that day meaning there weren't that many people selling at that level by the time I set up my limit price to buy the stock.
 As soon as I bought the stock, I put a limit price to sell the stock for 20% profit from my entry price.
 Guess what, the stock hit my 20% target the next time and I sold my shares.
 The stock went much higher after I sold my share and then retracing.
-Note, I didn't sell the stock at a higher price but it does not bother me at all because I knew it is much easier to hit 20% than 50%.
-You will never be able to predict the high of the day, do not let your emotions such as greed take over you.
+Note, I didn't sell the stock at a higher price but it doesn't bother me at all because I knew it is much easier to hit 20% than 50%.
+You will never be able to predict the high of the day, don't let your emotions such as greed take over you.